EVerest/everest-demo/README.md

     - So the packaged container only includes the source; when the demo is run, we compile the source code and create the tables
     - per the maintainers (in 2020), "In reality, most people run SteVe to drive 1-2 charge points as an appliance on a raspberry pi directly attached with database & co all local (a few more use a single VM/vServer)." https://github.com/steve-community/steve/issues/320
-    - So this demo will take ~ 5 minutes to run.
-Get yourself a cup of your favorite beverage while waiting...
+    - So this demo uses pre-packaged custom images for steve and the database to expedite the launch...
 -  ⚠️  The integration doesn't actually appear to work ⚠️
     - if you now try to plug in a car using the EVSE demo UI